- Search The Registry

 - Street Team Youth Programs

 - About Us

 - My Account

 Lorraine Vivian Hansberry was born in Chicago, the daughter of Nannie Perry Hansberry and Carl A. Hansberry, both active proponents of civil rights.
-Hansberry's father worked with the NAACP and the Urban League to challenge segregation. and he ran for Congress through his His attempt to break down the barriers of racism continued in the political arena when he ran for Congress.
+Her uncle was scholar William Hansberry.
+Hansberry's father worked with the NAACP and the Urban League to challenge segregation. and he ran for Congress through his attempt to break down the barriers of racism continued in the political arena when he ran for Congress.

 After Hansberry's death, her former husband adapted her letters, plays, and papers into the production "To Be Young, Gifted, and Black."
 This compilation was published in book form in 1970.